There's a fascinating piece today, ladies and gentlemen, in the Atlantic, popularly known as the Atlantic Monthly.

 Candy Crowley says she's going to.

-She's not just some potted plant or what does she say?
+She's not just some potted planter.

-She's not she's not a fly on the wall.
+She's not, she's not a fly on the wall.

-It's she's a news babe.
+She's a news babe.

 Why be afraid of that?

-Give me the violins.
+Hand me the violins.

 Anyway, Candy Crowley wants to be able to expand on it.

-Carol Simpson's point is it's a put down to women to give them this moderator role when basically all they do is call somebody's name and shove a microphone in their face.
+Carol Simpson's point is it's a put-down to women to give them this moderator role when basically all they do is call somebody's name and shove a microphone in their face.

 Here's what she said.

-I don't want to think it's sexism, but it sure does seem like it that women are only given the vice presidential debate and given the town hall meeting, where basically we hold the microphone for other people to ask questions.
+I don't want to think it's sexism, but it sure does seem like it, that women are only given the vice presidential debate and given the town hall meeting where basically we hold the microphone for other people to ask questions.

-I have to I have to be honest here.
+I have to be honest here.

 So this is foreign to me.

-So I don't look for discrimination.
+I don't look for discrimination.

 I just don't.

-But so she running around.
+But so she run it around.

 This is a big affront to all women.